EPCCed/eidf-docs/docs/index.md

 ## What the documentation covers

-This documentation is in development and more content will be added soon.
+This documentation is in development and content will be added soon.

 ## Contributing to the documentation